 - Usage: Amount of time iPhone has been awake and in use since the last full charge. iPhone is awake when you’re on a call, using email, listening to music, browsing the web, or sending and receiving text messages, or during certain background tasks such as auto-checking email.

-Standby: The amount of time iPhone has been powered on since its last full charge, including the time the phone has been asleep.
+Standby: Amount of time iPhone has been powered on since its last full charge, including the time the phone has been asleep.